-People seeking health care in Australia can now register for a personally controlled electronic health (eHealth) record.
-Healthcare provider organisations can also register to participate in the eHealth record system.
+People seeking health care in Australia can register for a personally controlled electronic health (eHealth) record.
+Healthcare Provider Organisations can also register to participate in the eHealth record system.

 The resources below will help you learn about the eHealth record system, and how having an eHealth record will, over time, help to deliver better, more effective and efficient health outcomes for all Australians.
-Information and forms are also available to help consumers and healthcare provider organisations register.
+Information and forms are also available to help individuals and Healthcare Provider Organisations register.

 eHealth registration bookletA booklet is available to help you understand the eHealth record registration process.
 This booklet contains important information.
 Please make sure you have read it before registering for your eHealth record.
 This document explains the terms used, your eHealth privacy safeguards, details about how your information is handled, and where and how you can apply for an eHealth record.

 Connecting your healthcare: a guide to registering for an eHealth record (PDF 1018 KB)

 eHealth formsRegister a new eHealth record for yourself and/or a person you are authorised to represent (i.e. your dependant).

 Application to register for a Personally Controlled Electronic Health Record (PDF 170 KB)